dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 This test plan will also be used to determine the `namespace` used by the template descriptions, also it will be used to determine for which programming languages an instances may be generated.

-## 6. Generating instances
+## 6. Generate the exercise instances
 ::: warning Remark
-At this moment Dodona requires for each programming language an individual exercies.
+Dodona currently requires a separate exercise for each programming language.

-In the future we want the change this, so that you only have to add one exercise to support multiple programming languages.
+We're exploring changing this in the future, with the goal of supporting multiple programming languages for the same exercise on Dodona.
 :::

-After drafting the template exercise, we can instantiate it for all required programming languages.
+After writing the exercise template, we can use it to generate the programming language specific exercises.
-A Python script that is part of TESTed can be used for this.
+TESTed provides a Python script specifically created to do this.
-This script could be found at the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
+This script can be found in the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
 The script can be executed with the following command in the root directory of the GitHub repository:
 ```shell
 $ python3 -m tested.instantiate_exercise "template/exercise/directory" "instance/exercise/directory"
 ```

-This script will, for the template exercise in the directory `template/exercise/directory`, generate foreach programming language an instance in the directory `instance/exercise/directory/{programming_language}`.
+This script will, for the template exercise in the directory `template/exercise/directory`, generate a programming language specific exercise in the directory `instance/exercise/directory/{programming_language}` for each supported programming language.

 This script has some optional options:
 - `-i`, `--programming_languages_included`:
-  List of programming languages for which an instance may be generated, if the testplan allowes this.
+  List of programming languages for which an exercise may be generated, if the testplan allows this.
-  This are all programming languages of TESTed by default.
+  By default, an exercise is generated for each programming language supported by TESTed.
 - `-e`, `--programming_languages_excluded`:
-  List of programming languages for which no instance may be generated.
+  List of programming languages for which no exercise may be generated.
-  This is not a single programming language by default.
+  Default empty.
 - `-n`, `--i18n`: The default natural language for the descriptions, when this can't be derived from the file name.
   Options ‘en’ (default) and ‘nl’.
-- `-H`, `--human_readable`: The generated JSON-testplan from the DSL-testplan, must be human-readable.
+- `-H`, `--human_readable`: The generated JSON-testplan from the DSL-testplan must be human-readable.
-- `-b`, `--backup_descriptions`: Keep the old `description` directory (renamed to `description.bak`).
+- `-b`, `--backup_descriptions`: Keep existing exercise descriptions.
+The `description` directory will be renamed to `description.bak`.